This student will be introduced to major client-side web application design and development

 - Design, develop, implement and complete web project

-- Module 14 - Document Nodes and Styles
+- Working with Document Nodes and Style Sheets

 Required text and materials